 Oh, he was just very good.
 It was my gay best friend.
 He was very good at taking it slowly.
-He would he was Italian and Ethiopian, he would always take my arm and be like, “Now we stroll, stop running.”
+He was Italian and Ethiopian.
+He would always take my arm and be like, “Now we stroll, stop running.”
 And he just forced me to walk slowly.

-So leaving Denmark, you didn’t have all those kind of garbage in a sense.
+So leaving Denmark, you didn’t have all that kind of garbage in a sense.

-Yeah, I definitely learned a lot of a lot of hardness there (in New York).
+Yeah, I definitely learned a lot of hardness there (in New York).
 I wouldn’t say I was perfect back in Denmark.
 I was kind of a confused teenager, but definitely I had more of a kind approach to life in Denmark.

-How does the kindness outwards relate to kindness starting with ourselves?
+How does kindness outwards relate to kindness starting with ourselves?

 Well, that’s the thing, right?
 That if we, if we give other people the benefit of the doubt, we might also be kinder to ourselves.
 If you’re always like, “Why is this person doing that?
 Why is he walking so slowly?
 Why is he in my way?” and you might think, well, his leg might be hurting, you know, then you also can give yourself when your leg is hurting, you can be a little bit kinder to yourself and say, “It’s okay, you can.
 Yeah, you’re in people’s way.
 It’s okay.”